Richard J. Reibstein

 Prior to joining the firm, Mr. Reibstein was a partner in WolfBlock’s Employment Services Practice Group and headed the firm’s labor and employment practice in the New York office.

-Mr. Reibstein regularly counsels and defends employers in claims involving employment discrimination (including sexual harassment, hostile work environment and disability claims), wrongful discharge and workplace torts (including defamation, fraud, invasion of privacy, tortious interference and negligent hiring and retention).
+Mr. Reibstein regularly counsels and defends employers in claims involving employment discrimination (including sexual harassment, hostile work environment and disability claims), wrongful discharge and workplace torts (including defamation, fraud, invasion of privacy, tortious interference and negligent hiring and retention), and ERISA litigation.
 He represents management at NLRB proceedings, arbitrations and collective bargaining negotiations, and counsels employers on remaining union free.
 He also defends employers in the areas of family and medical leaves, benefit disputes, workplace investigations, and the specialized areas of construction and health care labor laws.

 Mr. Reibstein counsels private educational institutions with regard to student issues and disputes raised by parents, faculty and staff; advises on their policies and procedures; and defends them in claims by teachers, parents and alumni.